ibm-cloud-docs/containers/cs_loadbalancer_dns.md

 </br>

-### Updating and removing IPs and monitors from host names
+### Updating and removing IPs and monitors from subdomains
 {: #loadbalancer_hostname_delete}

-You can add and remove NLB IP addresses from host names that you have generated.
-You can also disable and enable health check monitors for host names as needed.
+You can add and remove NLB IP addresses from subdomains that you have generated.
+You can also disable and enable health check monitors for subdomains as needed.
 {: shortdesc}

 **NLB IPs**

-If you later add more NLBs in other zones of your cluster to expose the same app, you can add the NLB IPs to the existing host name.
+If you later add more NLBs in other zones of your cluster to expose the same app, you can add the NLB IPs to the existing subdomain.
 ```
 ibmcloud ks nlb-dns add --cluster <cluster_name_or_id> --ip <NLB_IP> --ip <NLB2_IP> ... --nlb-host <host_name>
 ```
 {: pre}

-You can also remove IP addresses of NLBs that you no longer want to be registered with a host name.
+You can also remove IP addresses of NLBs that you no longer want to be registered with a subdomain.
 Note that you must run the following command for each IP address that you want to remove.
-If you remove all IPs from a host name, the host name still exists but no IPs are associated with it.
+If you remove all IPs from a subdomain, the subdomain still exists but no IPs are associated with it.
 ```
 ibmcloud ks nlb-dns rm --cluster <cluster_name_or_id> --ip <ip1,ip2> --nlb-host <host_name>
 ```